tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 eNodeB RRC instance with the UE measurements configuration that it requires.
 After that, the eNodeB RRC distributes the configuration to attached UEs.

 Users may customize the measurement configuration using several methods.
-More details are explained in user documentation (:ref:`sec-configure-ue-measurements`).
+Please refer to Section :ref:`sec-configure-ue-measurements` of the User Documentation for the description of these methods.

 .. _sec-performing-measurements: